STUDENT COMPEDIUM

 WHO SUPPORTS THE COMPENDIUM?

 The 2023-25 AIA(SA) and AUASA Student Compendium Intern project is supported by the funding partner SA Grain Industry Trust.
 The 2023-2025 Student Compendium Project Officer Intern is supported by the funding partner Yitpi Foundation.
-The 2024 Student Compendium: Standardisation of language and design, communications plan and Intern are supported by the funding partner SA Sheep Industry Fund.
-The 2024 Student Compendium: Engaging Ag Science Teachers is supported by the funding partner SA Cattle Industry Fund.
-The 2024 Student
+The 2025 Student Compendium: Communications Plan Review and Outreach to Industry Standardisation of language and design, communications plan and Comms and Socials Intern are supported by the funding partner SA Sheep Industry Fund.
+The 2025 Student Compendium: Engaging Ag Science Teachers is supported by the funding partner SA Cattle Industry Fund.
+The 2025 Student Compendium AIA / PIEFA Intern is supported by the Primary Industries Education Foundation Australia.
+The 2025 Student Compendium into all 250 High Schools in SA is supported by the Show Society Foundation.

 Compendium Champion